B.A. in German

 Admission requirements for the Bachelor of Arts in German program are the same as the general undergraduate admission requirements.

 Dee (B.A. in German and international studies, 2011) spent his junior year of high school in Germany as a Congress-Bundestag Scholar, and started college at Mississippi Gulf Coast Community College where he was a highly decorated student, including his election as International Vice-President of Phi Theta Kappa.
 At UM, Dee became a Croft Scholar, a Roosevelt Fellow with the Honors College, and studied abroad in Mainz, Germany.
 After graduation, he taught English in Germany as a Fulbright Scholar, and became a policy analyst at the Mississippi Economic Policy Center.
-After spending a year as a German Chancellor Fellow to research German workforce and vocational educational systems, Dee is currently the Director of the Mississippi Apprenticeship Program.
+After spending a year as a German Chancellor Fellow to research German workforce and vocational educational systems, Dee became the Director of the Mississippi Apprenticeship Program.

 Why study German at UM?